hanakysela/Polar/README.md

 # Polar with R

 ## The idea behind
-1. download .tcx and .csv file from the [Polar Flow](wwww.flow.polar.com) website (preferably to a Dropbox folder)
+1. Manually download .tcx and .csv file from the [Polar Flow](wwww.flow.polar.com) website (preferably to a Dropbox folder)
-2. run the `Polar.R` script (it contains a `PolarRead` function, that checks if the file was processed already and if not, does the job.
+2. run the `Polar.R` script (it contains a `PolarRead` function, or more likely the `PolarReadAll` function that loops through unprocessed files and PolarReads them.

-The output is two .csv files:
+The output is two .csv files (into a Dropbox subfolder)

 - xxx_merge.csv that contains all the available info in a nice csv file
 - xxx_info.csv that has only one line of important values (max speed, average HR, dist, duration, ...)